 Ovarian cysts in premenopausal women usually resolve on their own without treatment, and few cause complications as severe as ovarian torsion, significant rupture, or cancer.
 Your OB-GYN may recommend watchful waiting with periodic pelvic ultrasounds.

 Alternatively, your doctor might prescribe birth control pills to stop cysts from growing and to prevent new cysts from developing during ovulation.

 If your ovarian cyst continues to cause persistent pelvic pain, is suspicious for cancer, or is at risk of rupturing or causing ovarian torsion, your health care provider may recommend surgery to remove the cyst.
 Surgical removal of an ovarian cyst is called a cystectomy.
 During this procedure, the ovaries are kept intact [9,10].

 What to Do if You Suspect a Polyp, Fibroid, or Cyst

 If you suspect that you have a polyp, fibroid, or cyst, you should schedule an appointment with your OB-GYN or a specialist to discuss your symptoms.
-A pelvic examination and a pelvic ultrasound is usually sufficient to tell whether or not you have an abnormal growth.
-Additional imaging or tests may be conducted to determine if it’s a polyp, fibroid, or cyst.
+A pelvic examination and a pelvic ultrasound are usually sufficient to tell whether or not you have an abnormal growth.
+Additional imaging or tests may be conducted to determine between a polyp, fibroid, or cyst.
 Your doctor might also recommend biopsying your tissue if it is concerning for cancer.